Brass Glasses is a blog that looks at the ways people make sense of and explain marketing work.

-The basic idea of this blog is based on the belief that that ‘how’ something is conceptualised affects the way it becomes a reality.
-The way something is characterised determines the way it is understood.
+Another key idea underpinning this blog is the perspective that ‘how’ something is conceptualised in the minds of marketing and sales professionals and the language they use to talk about things actually affects the way the way those things become in reality.
+This means that the way something is defined, characterised and spoken about has the potential to strongly influence the way things actually happen.
 I assume therefore that the idea of Marketing is socially constructed.
-This means that people construct alternative versions of what marketing is and what marketing means through their language and discourse.
+People construct alternative versions of what marketing is and what marketing means through their language and discourse.
 I don’t believe there is one objectively superior definition of what marketing.

 My posts are written from a position that recognises that our management world view is often based on taken for granted assumptions about how the world works.
 These assumptions influence the way we make sense of our world.
 They affect how we define problems and challenges and how we create solutions.